 Gwladys Street Primary and Nursey School is situated to the east of the site, on the opposite side of Bullens Road.
 Stanley Park, which includes areas of green space, a lake, and leisure facilities, is separated from the application site by Walton Lane to the south.
 Anfield Cemetery adjoins the park to the north-east.
-Both Stanley Park and Anfield Cemetery are Grade II listed in the National Register of Historic Parks and Gardens and contain several Grade II listed buildings.
+Both Stanley Park and Anfield Cemetery are Grade II registered in the National Register of Historic Parks and Gardens.
 Other land uses in proximity to the application site include schools, places of worship, shops, bookmakers, public houses, hot food takeaways and hotels.